-Loss per share - Basic net loss per share is computed by dividing net loss attributable to common stockholders by the weighted average common shares outstanding for the period.
+Loss per share-Basic net loss per share is computed by dividing net loss attributable to common stockholders by the weighted average common shares outstanding for the period.
 Diluted earnings per share is computed giving effect to all potentially dilutive common shares.
 Potentially dilutive common shares consist of incremental shares issuable upon the exercise of stock options and vesting of restricted shares.
 In periods in which a net loss has been incurred, all potentially dilutive common shares are considered anti-dilutive and thus are excluded from the calculation.

-In connection with prior acquisitions, the Company is unconditionally obligated to issue additional shares of its common stock during 2015, 2016 and 2017.
-As of March 31, 2016 and 2015, the Company was obligated to issue 279,634 and 803,582 shares of its common stock, respectively.
-These potentially dilutive shares have been included in the computation of basic and diluted earnings per share for the three months ended March 31, 2016 and 2015.
-Also in connection with prior acquisitions, the Company is contingently obligated to pay up to \$6.5 million as of March 31, 2016 and 2015, or at its option, an equivalent amount of common shares based upon their then-current market value, if certain performance criteria have been met.
-These shares have been excluded from the computation of diluted earnings per share for the three months ended March 31, 2016 and 2015 because the effect would be antidilutive.
+In connection with prior acquisitions, the Company unconditionally agreed to issue additional shares of its common stock during 2015, 2016 and 2017.
+In this connection, 80,001 and 505,933 potentially dilutive shares have been included in the computation of basic and diluted earnings per share for the three and six months ended June 30, 2016 and 2015.
+Also in connection with prior acquisitions, the Company is contingently obligated to pay up to \$2.5 million and \$6.5 million as of June 30, 2016 and 2015, or at its option, an equivalent amount of common shares based upon their then-current market value, if certain performance criteria have been met.
+These shares have been excluded from the computation of diluted earnings per share for the three months and six months ended June 30, 2016 and 2015 because the effect would be antidilutive.

-Contingencies - In the ordinary course of business, the Company may become a party to various legal proceedings generally involving contractual matters, infringement actions, product liability claims and other matters.
+Contingencies-In the ordinary course of business, the Company may become a party to various legal proceedings generally involving contractual matters, infringement actions, product liability claims and other matters.
 The Company evaluates such matters in accordance with the criteria set forth in Accounting Standards Codification 450.
-Based upon such evaluation, at March 31, 2016, the Company is not a party to any pending legal proceedings that it believes to be material.
+Based upon such evaluation, at June 30, 2016, the Company is not a party to any pending legal proceedings that it believes to be material.
+The Company may be required to make payments under a certain channel distribution agreement if certain revenue targets are achieved.
+The maximum amount of such payments is \$1.5 million and has been accrued for as of June 30, 2016.

-Recent accounting pronouncements - In February 2016, the FASB issued ASU 2016-02, "Leases", that requires lessees to recognize a right-of-use asset and a lease liability for virtually all of their leases.
+Recent accounting pronouncements-In February 2016, the FASB issued ASU 2016-02, "Leases", that requires lessees to recognize a right-of-use asset and a lease liability for virtually all of their leases.
 The standard is effective for fiscal years and interim periods within those fiscal years beginning after December 15, 2018.
 The Company has not determined the effect that this accounting pronouncement will have on its financial statements.

-In March and April 2016, respectively, the FASB issued ASU 2016-08 and ASU 2016-10, both of which relate to, "Revenue from Contracts with Customers", which is intended to improve the operability and understandability of the implementation guidance on principal versus agent considerations.
-The provisions of the ASU are effective for periods beginning after December 15, 2017.
-The adoption of this ASU is not expected to have a material effect on its consolidated financial statements.
+In March, April and May 2016, respectively, the FASB issued ASU 2016-08, ASU 2016-10, ASU 2016-11 and ASU 2016-12, all of which relate to, "Revenue from Contracts with Customers", which are intended to improve the operability and understandability of the implementation guidance on principal versus agent considerations.
+The provisions of the ASU's are effective for periods beginning after December 15, 2017.
+The adoption of these ASU's are not expected to have a material effect on the Company's consolidated financial statements.

-In March 2016, the FASB issued ASU 2016-09, "Compensation - Stock Compensation", which is intended to simplify the accounting for stock-based payment awards.
+In March 2016, the FASB issued ASU 2016-09, "Compensation-Stock Compensation", which is intended to simplify the accounting for share-based payment awards.
 The standard is effective for fiscal years beginning after December 15, 2016.
 The Company has not determined the effect that this accounting pronouncement will have on its financial statements.

-2. Acquisitions:
+2. Acquisitions of Businesses and Other Intangibles: